microsoft/azure-pipelines-yaml/design/multi-checkout.md

 Inline syntax will cover the `type`, `name`, and `ref` of a repository resource.
 (If other changes are needed - such as `endpoint` - users must fall back to explicit resource syntax.)

+## Supported repo types

+Supported repo types will match what YAML supports:
+- Azure Repos
+- GitHub
+- External Git (but not for the triggering repo)

+If and when other providers are supported for YAML, they will be supported by this feature as well.

 ## Syntax examples

 ### Basic syntax with inline resource